eclipxe13/sepomexphp/CONTRIBUTING.md

 ## Reporting Bugs

-We track our bugs in our project's [issue tracker](https://github.com/eclipxe13/sepomexphp/issues).
+Bugs are tracked in our project's [issue tracker](https://github.com/eclipxe13/sepomexphp/issues).

 When submitting a bug report, please include enough information for us to reproduce the bug.
 A good bug report includes the following sections: